-They may not be the tallest, but these huge canines are some of the most massive dogs ever known.
+They may not be the tallest, but these huge canines are some of the biggest dogs ever known.
 Gentle and sweet, the black-masked canines are known for their huge heads and large bodies.
-Through history mastiffs, according to the American Kennel Club, were matched up against bulls, gladiators, lions, tigers and bears (oh my!).
+Historically speaking, according to the American Kennel Club, Mastiffs were matched up against bulls, gladiators, lions, tigers and bears (oh my!).

-Despite the iconic rendition of these huge Alpine rescue dogs and their ever-present neck-casks of brandy, Saint Bernards, bred for centuries to rescue wayward travelers, are not bars on four legs.
-They don't actually carry that stuff around, as Mental Floss details.
+Despite the iconic rendition of these huge Alpine rescue dogs and their ever-present neck casks of brandy, Saint Bernards, bred for centuries to rescue wayward travelers, are not bars on four legs.
+They didn’t actually carry those brandy barrels around, but this fictionalized “tall tale” can be traced back to the works of a British painter in the 1820s, as Mental Floss details.
 What they do bring with them at all times is massive girth, a superior sense of smell and vast strength.

 Also known as Italian mastiffs, these hunting guard dogs are calm, quiet and big.
 An intelligent, athletic breed, Cane Corsos can hit 27.5 inches at shoulder height and weigh in at around 120 pounds.

-This large Swiss mountain farm dog breed is even keeled, strong and good natured.
-A slow-maturing breed, these dogs don't reach full size until they're three years old and are typically longer than they are tall, often reaching 110 pounds at full maturity.
+This large Swiss mountain farm dog breed is even-keeled, strong and good natured.
+A slow-maturing breed, Bernese Mountain Dogs don’t reach full size until they’re 3 years old and are typically longer than they are tall, often reaching 110 pounds at full maturity.

-Known for their intelligence and ability to gallop at a fast clip, this breed was once linked to Scotland's nobility.
-Bred to hunt red deer, Scottish deerhounds are gentle, friendly and loving.
-They are formidable in size but not quite as tall as their larger-than-life Irish cousins.
+Known for their intelligence and ability to gallop at a fast clip, this breed was once linked to Scotland’s nobility.
+Bred to hunt red deer, Scottish Deerhounds are gentle, friendly and loving.
+They are formidable in size but not quite as tall as their Irish cousins.